 Making it Easy

 If you're still not sure what plan is right for you, the best approach is often to talk it through in person with an expert.
-If you're getting married in Chicago, meet a Backthird DJ before you hire us.
+If you're getting married in Chicago, take 15 minutes on the phone to talk with an Account Manager.
 We'll build a plan based on what you love.